 - Team and project management.
 Different types of team management tools vary in functionality, user experience, even industry-focus.
 Trello is, probably, one of the easiest drag-and-drop tools for small team management.
 There’re also all-inclusive Basecamp, Monday and Teamwork that can be adjusted to different types of teams and various projects and processes.
 Atlassian JIRA is one of the most popular tools for managing teams and projects in software development.
 Another group of tools in this section are designed for time tracking specifically.
 Here you will find a manager-grade Timely and a friendly Toggl that basically works as an advanced timer with a bunch of performance reports.

 - Focus and productivity.
 These work from home software solutions are a different group of tools because they are mostly focused on individuals rather than teams.
 These tools help cut out distractions by blocking unnecessary apps and websites, muting mobile phones and popping up emails, setting up daily goals and timers.
 These simple actions help people better focus on tasks, build up efficient routines working from home and boost productivity.
 Among these tools are Serene macOS app, Chrome extension StayFocused and open-source SelfControl.

 Building Technology to Work From Home with Digiteum

-If you are looking for a technology partner to help you develop remote working software solutions or need to rebuild your business process with the help of digital technology, Digiteum team can help you.
+If you are looking for a technology partner to help you develop custom remote working software solutions or need to rebuild your business process with the help of digital technology, Digiteum team can help you.

 We took a direct part in the digital transformation of many world-renowned brands such as Oxford University Press and Adorama Camera and helped develop innovative digital tools to enable telecommuting and increase productivity in such domains as healthcare, logistics, education, etc. Learn more about our clients and projects and contact our team directly to talk about your needs.